kush1jpeg/Steganography-x-CPP/README.md

 # Steganography-x-CPP

-A cool terminal-based steganography tool written in C++ that hides messages inside images using the Least Significant Bit (LSB) technique though frucks up the image little bit:)
+A cool terminal-based steganography tool inspired by the famous Cicada 3301, the mysterious internet puzzle that appeared in 2012 :Some images posted by Cicada contained hidden messages that could only be revealed through steganographic techniques; written in C++ this project hides messages inside images using the Least Significant Bit (LSB) technique though frucks up the image little bit:)

 ## 🚀 Features
 - Encode a secret message into an image